UBC-MDS/DSCI_524_collab-sw-dev/lectures/03_lecture-code-review-and-testing.md

 - Tests that check that recent changes to the code base do not break already implemented features.
 - This is done by running all (or a large) subset of tests that already exist after making changes to the code base to ensure they still all pass

 This is especially challenging in projects with a large code base when tests are split across many files and functions/code chunks.
 How can we do this?

 We can take advantage of using tools designed to automate this (e.g., `pytest` & `testthat`) and following their function/method, file & directory naming conventions & organization (more on this later in the lecture).

 ## Testing methods:

 ### Exercise: what are black box & white box testing

-Thinking back to the videos you watched before class, answer the following poll on on [sli.do](https://www.sli.do) using the code: `#524-L03`.
+Thinking back to the videos you watched before class, answer the following polls on on [sli.do](https://www.sli.do) using the code: `#524-L03`.

 ## Employing the following practices in your code development workflow helps you write accurate code: